Articles > Different Goals, Different Styles

-If I think of AP as governing “fast” content (newspapers, online articles) and Chicago as governing “slow” content (books, some periodicals), then it helps to clarify how the reality of their media dictates style.
+If I think of AP as governing “fast content” (newspapers, online articles) and Chicago as governing “slow content” (books, some periodicals), you can see how the different styles grew from different needs.

 Main differences in concerns and goals: